-Strip baby down to a diaper, lay them on your chest or you can carry them around in a wrap style baby carrier like the Boba Wrap (try it shirtless!).
+Strip baby down to a diaper and lay them on your bare chest or cuddle next to them in bed.

 Give baby a really good feeding

 If you’re breastfeeding, now is the time to work on perfecting that latch.
-Make lots of eye contact, talk to or stroke your baby’s skin.
+Try out different breastfeeding positions, make lots of eye contact, stroke your baby’s skin and talk to them.
 Keep them undressed and try not to let them fall asleep during the feed.
 Check out my post on breast compression for more tips!

 Get a good burp